 This level entitles you to retire earlier than planned; however, you would still need to work part-time in order to add to your income and avail of health insurance.

 Let us consider you need ₹4 lakhs a year once you retire.
 Say, for instance, you already have ₹40,000 invested; this figure would provide you with a safe rate of withdrawal amounting to ₹1.6 lakhs each year (40,000 x 4% = ₹16,000).
-In such a scenario, you could be employed part-time in order to earn the remaining ₹2.4 lakhs.
+In such a scenario, you could be employed part-time to earn the remaining ₹2.4 lakhs.

 This level highlights your willingness to live a frugal lifestyle that continues into retirement.
 Those who reach this level are willing to minimise costs and continue to spend the bare minimum, provided it entitles them to retire at a young age.

 To understand this better, consider an individual who moves to a low-cost-of-living area (think rural India) and who begins to grow his own food and ensures that his spending falls below ₹1 lakh each year.
 His lean FIRE number would then amount to ₹25 lakhs.

 This rung is diametrically opposed to the previous level.
 It is ideal for individuals who wish to retire early without incorporating a minimalist lifestyle.
 Here, individuals have the freedom to spend freely while having sufficient money saved to do as they please.